Deighv/SongsofSyx/README.md

 Feel free to use these saves and scripts in any way you see fit, I retain no rights or license.
 If you'd like to credit me I'd be grateful! https://www.youtube.com/@deighv

-Add me on Discord if you'd like a hand getting any of these things set up: deighv. (with the .)

 ## Scripts: